 And as Spencer Ackerman famously argued, if Vader hadn't been so concerned with personally taking Luke, smarter Imperial tactics could have ended the Rebellion right then and there.

 The fight between Luke and Vader.
-Inexperienced Force-user vs. a Dark Lord.
+Inexperienced Force-user vs. a Dark Lord of the Sith with decades of experience.
 As the fight continues it's clear Luke is hopelessly outmatched especially after Vader cuts his hand off.
 Worse, Vader is beating up Luke spiritually, taunting Luke to use his anger to defeat him and then, just Luke is clinging for dear life over an abyss, reveal that he is Luke's father.
 By the time Luke is rescued by his friends fleeing Cloud City, he's both a physical and mental wreck.

 Dangerously Genre Savvy: Even though Vader uses his leverage against Lando to keep Leia, Chewie, and the droids on Cloud City, he also has the sense to repair the hyperdrive of the Millennium Falcon but deactivate it, just in case they try to escape.
 As the hyperdrive is technically working perfectly, any hunt for problems will be a wild goose chase.
 Luckily for the rebels, R2 reactivates the hyperdrive just in time.